armandomonteir-o/wordpress-local-clone-kit/README.md

 Follow these steps to clone a WordPress site with this kit.

+## Prerequisites

+Before you begin, make sure you have the following items:

+- Docker and Docker Compose installed and running on your machine.
+- A `.wpress` backup file from the production site.

+How to obtain it: To generate the backup file, install the All-in-One WP Migration plugin on the production site, go to Export > Export To > File and download the `.wpress` file.

 ### Step 1: Audit the Production Environment (Crucial)

 To create a faithful clone, make sure your local environment mirrors production.